Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 #### Q25.
 You built a container image on Nano Server.
 The container image has multiple layers, including a custom application built for your company, and your development team pushed the image to your Azure image registry.
 What happens if you attempt to pull that image to a new server with previously downloaded OS images?
 - [ ] Your custom layers will be pulled from your Azure registry and you will receive an notifying you of the missing base image.
 - [x] You will receive an notifying you of the missing base image and you will not be allowed to pull the image.
-- [ ] All layers will be downloaded from yout Azure registry.
+- [ ] All layers will be downloaded from your Azure registry.
 - [ ] The base OS image layers will automatically be pulled from Microsoft's registry at Docker Hub, and your custom layers will be pulled from your Azure registry.

 #### Q26.
 You need to configure your DHCP server to deny certain client MAC addresses receiving an IP address.
 Where do you configure this setting?